quagliero/rpc-speedtest/README.md

 # Getting Started

+Copy `.env.example` to `.env` and add a private key for the base wallet.

-Run `npm run dev` in your terminal, and then open [localhost:3000](http://localhost:3000) in your browser.
+Run `yarn dev` in your terminal, and then open [localhost:3000](http://localhost:3000) in your browser.

 Once the webpage has loaded, changes made to files inside the `src/` directory (e.g. `src/pages/index.tsx`) will automatically update the webpage.